 The last solution I have for recovering your deleted tweets is to use the cached version of your Twitter profile.

-Google caches search results regularly but have certain delays when updating information on its cached pages.
+Google caches search results regularly but has certain delays when updating information on its cached pages.

-This means that Google doesn’t register your deleted tweets immediately after deleting them.
+This means that Google doesn’t “register “know” that you deleted your tweets immediately after deleting them.
 It may take some time.

 During that time, you can access the cached version of your Twitter account, which still contains those tweets, and recover them.

-To access the cached version of your profile, search for your profile on Google and once you find it, tap on the three-dot icon next to the link.
+To access the cached version of your profile, search for your profile on Google and once you find it, tap on the three-dot icon next to the link (see picture below).

 As you can see in the image above, every link on Google has a three-dot icon next to it.
-Click on it to open a menu.
+Click on it to open a special menu with some special options.

-Once this window appears, you’ll see more information about that website.
+Once this window appears, you’ll see more information about that website, including a summary.
 In the bottom-right corner, you’ll see the “Cached” button.

 Click on it to open a cached version of your profile on Twitter if you can find it on Google in the first place.
-I was not able to find it.
+I was not able to find mine (the profile).

 Once you open the cached website, scroll through your feed and try to find that deleted tweet.
 If you deleted it recently, you might be able to find it.